The Seahawks have questions as training camp opens, we have some answers

 Expect Lockett to get more targets in the red zone, but other players are also going to have to step up there, with the 6-3, 229-pound Metcalf the most logical of the rookies to contribute heavily.

-Q: Will Ziggy Ansah be ready for the start of the regular season?
+Will Ziggy Ansah be ready for the start of the regular season?

-A: This one is impossible to answer from the outside just yet, though we’ll know far more this week once the Seahawks open camp.
+This one is impossible to answer from the outside just yet, though we’ll know far more this week once the Seahawks open camp.

 It’s likely Ansah will start out on the PUP (Physically Unable to Perform) list as the team plays it safe while he continues to recover from shoulder surgery — players can be taken off the preseason PUP list at any time (and don’t be surprised if tight end Will Dissly, recovering from patellar tendon surgery, also starts out on PUP).